memespring/wiki-platformland-content/real-time.md

 ## Examples of real-time systems

 * Tax in Estonia
-* Companies in UK can be create programatically [^1]
+* Companies in UK can be created programmatically [^1]

-[^1]: Fireflies and algorithms — the coming explosion of companies.
+[^1]: Fireflies and algorithms -- the coming explosion of companies.
 (2018, October 24).
 Retrieved from https://medium.com/@opencorporates/fireflies-and-algorithms-the-coming-explosion-of-companies-9d53cdb8738f

 ## Blog posts